How does product strategy relate to company strategy? Here are the six key ingredients for a great product strategy.

 Paul: So here’s where the defensibility piece comes in.
 Where you need to make it hard to copy so that it’s unique in that it’s different for you, at least at this point in time, and that makes it hard to copy.

 Des: And so that might be your product, it might be your route to market.
 But going back to the macro level within the strategy world, what are things that are hard to copy?
-I can think of say a platform play.
-I can think of building, a specific type of brand.
+I can think of, say, a platform play.
+I can think of building a specific type of brand.
 I can think of maybe a crazy 3D AR technology that one’s going to be able to see behind.
 It’s kind of black box so people can’t work out how you do it.
 It’s magical.
 That type of stuff?

 Des: Especially as a startup.
 Whenever there’s a community element there’s a challenge there.
-Cool.
-So then so you’ve got some unique activities.
-Is that it?

 Embrace similarities with your competition